Pop Culture Madness!

 near Roswell, New Mexico.

-King George VI was appalled when the South African government instructed him to only shake hands with white people while on his visit there in 1947.
-He referred to his South African bodyguards as "the Gestapo".
+King George VI was appalled when the South African government instructed him only to shake hands with white people while visiting in 1947.
+He referred to his South African bodyguards as “the Gestapo.”

 Mikhail Kalashnikov presented his invention, the Avtomat Kalashnikova Obrazets 1947, better known as the AK-47.